Hada45/Open-Motion/README.md

 ### Opus Framework

-Open Motion may evaluate [Opus Framework](https://youtu.be/bB4_B7TCoMY?si=6yFhzkhmmRT1DMR5) as one possible foundation for a future native version once it becomes publicly available.
+Open Motion may use [Opus Framework](https://youtu.be/bB4_B7TCoMY?si=6yFhzkhmmRT1DMR5) as one possible foundation for a future native version once it becomes publicly available.

 ## Technology